mgark/lock-free-queues/README.md

 - implement slow consumer handling by allowing ring queue to grow dynamically - up to a limit.
 Also with this feature you'd get pretty much unbounded queue as well and it would be very fast.
 - benchmark against other implementations, including Java's Distruptor
 - micro optimizations for optimal assembly output including relaxing some of the atomics
-- test the queues on the devices with weak memory ordering to catch any possible race condition
+- test the queues on devices with weak memory ordering to catch any possible race condition
 - use Relacy Race Detector to spot any potential race condition
 - make publishers work with output iterators